hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/ProtocolSchema.md

 <dd>The account profile providing the root of trust for this account.
 <dt>EnvelopedCatalogedDevice: Enveloped<CatalogedDevice> (Optional)
 <dd>The catalog device entry
+<dt>CatalogedDeviceDigest: String (Optional)
 <dt>ContainerStatus: ContainerStatus [0..Many]
+<dt>EnvelopedAccountHostAssignment: Enveloped<AccountHostAssignment> (Optional)
+<dd>The enveloped assignment describing how the client should
+discover the host and encrypt data to it.
 </dl>
 ##Transaction: Download